Renters guide to switching energy plans

 Q3.
 Do I need to inform my landlord if I decide to switch my energy provider?

 No. If you’re responsible for the energy bills then the energy contract will be between you and the electricity or gas supplier, not your landlord.
 You should be able to update, cancel or switch the plan as you wish.
 You could inform your landlord or property agent as a courtesy if you’re planning to switch from an existing supplier but they should not prevent you from choosing a provider of your choice.
-You can find out which energy providers are available in your area on Mozo here.
+You can find out which energy providers are available in your area on Mozo with our energy provider comparison tool.

 Q4.
 What if I pay an all-inclusive rent that also accounts for my energy bills?